cfw-guide/cemu.cfw.guide/docs/optimizing-botw.md

 ![](/assets/images/get_gpu.png)-->

-## Installing Graphic Packs
+## Installing graphic packs

 ::: tip
-If you're not sure what a Graphic Pack does, please click on it and read the description before using it.
+If you are not sure what a graphic pack does, please click on it and read the description before using it.
 :::

 1. Open the Cemu application
 1. Right click on `The Legend of Zelda - Breath of the Wild`
-1. Click `Edit graphics packs`
+1. Click `Edit graphic packs`
 1. On the bottom-right of the window, use the `Download latest community graphic packs` button

 ## Increasing FPS